monday8am/monday8am.github.io/_posts/2025-08-21-exporting-lottie-and-audio-to-video.md

 * `ImageReader` is optimized for canvas-to-texture use
 * `lockHardwareCanvas()` ensures GPU memory drawing
 * `LottieDrawable` already handles GPU rendering internally when used on a hardware canvas
+* The solution uses as less custom code as possible, making easier to maintain across multiple device models

 ### Future Improvements